Hungry Healthy Happy

 Creamy harissa tuna

 If you have never tried harissa and tuna together, then you are seriously missing out.
-Mix half a can of drained tuna with 2 tablespoon of fat free Greek yoghurt and 1 tablespoon of harissa and mix well.
+Mix half a can of drained tuna with 2 tablespoons of fat free Greek yoghurt and 1 tablespoon of harissa and mix well.
 Load on to your baked potato.

 Cottage cheese, roasted tomatoes and chives